 To stay informed about CivilServant and receive updates on experiment results, please sign up for email updates.

-Merry Mou (Researcher, early CivilServant Developer) worked with Nathan on CivilServant as a computer science masters student in the MIT Internet Policy Research Initiative on computer networks.
+Merry Mou (Researcher, early CivilServant Developer) worked with Nathan on CivilServant as a computer science masters student in the MIT Internet Policy Research Initiative.
 Merry is interested in studying and developing tools for internet governance and equality, and is currently a software engineer at a network security startup.

 CivilServant has been designed to fill out public knowledge on the effects of moderation practices.
 Although causal knowledge on moderation and harassment is limited, practitioners and academics have been looking at these issues fro over forty years.
 If you are facing online harassment or want to learn more about the state of academic knowledge on the issues, here are some resources: